Kawalyaa/Shoppaka_ecom/README.md

-A new e-Commerce Flutter application that shows your order progress in time.
+A new e-Commerce Flutter application that tracks your order progress in time.

 The app is 90% complete